gavinlyonsrepo/gdrivemenu/README.md

 Config file: The user must create a config file.
 The config file holds 4 sync paths.
-"gdrivedestX" is remote google drive directory file ID. and "gdriveSourceX" is the path to local directory source folder.
+"gdrivedestX" is remote google drive directory file ID.
+"gdriveSourceX" is the path to local directory source folder.
-Where the X is a number between 1 and 4.
+Where the X is a number from 1 to 4.
-Just copy and paste this into file and change paths for your setup. alternatively a config file template with dummy values is in documentation folder of the repository.
+Just copy and paste below exmaple into file and change paths for your setup. alternatively a config file template with dummy values is in documentation folder of the repository.